Podiatric Medicine & Surgery Residency Curriculum

 In addition to classroom training, residents participate in hands-on training including surgical skills labs.
 They also train at NYU Grossman Long Island School of Medicine’s state-of the art Simulation Center, where they practice surgical techniques during saw bones labs and annual Objective Structured Clinical Examinations (OSCEs).

 In recognition of the significant role that research plays in medical advancement and the discoveries of new therapies and treatments, the Podiatric Medicine and Surgery Residency has a robust research program that offers residents diverse opportunities.
 Overseen by Jan A. Koenig, MD, and April M. Bailey-Maletta, DPM, residents are mentored as they choose a research project that will be followed through their three years of training.
 During the residents’ third year, they submit their research to journals for consideration for publication.

 To achieve success in the division’s research efforts, our residents participate in quarterly department research meetings in which podiatry and orthopedic surgery faculty mentor and guide residents as they work on their respective projects.
-Podiatry research meetings are hosted by Dr. Koenig and Dr. Bailey-Maletta and take place on the first Thursday of every other month, from 7:00 to 8:00AM.
+Podiatry research meetings are hosted by Dr. Koenig and Dr. Bailey-Maletta and take place on the first Thursday, from 7:00 to 8:00AM, on a quarterly basis.

 Senior residents are also required to present their research projects, case studies, or both, at the Annual Department of Orthopedic Surgery and Division of Podiatry Resident Research Day.
 Final research projects and interesting case studies are often submitted for publication at the end of each academic year.

 Residents have a multitude of expertise available to them, including research faculty, statisticians, and institutional review board (IRB) staff.
 This creates an environment that allows residents to not only reach their full potential, but also to learn cutting-edge treatment and utilize these new innovations in their future endeavors.

 Podiatry Residents and Alumni